 Top Business Leaders Sound Off About What It Takes To Be An Ethical Company

-New York, NY– March 1, 2017– The Ethisphere Institute, a global leader in defining and advancing the standards of ethical business practices is gearing up for its 9th Annual Global Ethics Summit, to be held on March 15-16 at the Grand Hyatt in New York City.
-As a preview to the main event, the Ethisphere Institute conducted informative interviews with leading faculty promoting their roles and expectations as panelists, and has publicized them in the form of short and insightful podcasts called “Ethicasts”.
+New York, NY– March 1, 2017– Ethisphere, a global leader in defining and advancing the standards of ethical business practices is gearing up for its 9th Annual Global Ethics Summit, to be held on March 15-16 at the Grand Hyatt in New York City.
+As a preview to the main event, Ethisphere conducted informative interviews with leading faculty promoting their roles and expectations as panelists, and has publicized them in the form of short and insightful podcasts called “Ethicasts”.

 “At the Global Ethics Summit I plan on discussing the shareholder value proposition,” Melissa Nandi, Vice President, Law, and Chief Compliance Officer, Rockwell Automation, said in her recent podcast.
 “Ethisphere does an amazing job at compiling and using data to show that companies with a strong commitment to ethics and a sustainable culture really do outperform their peers.
 Ethics are important but without shareholder value, the company will fail, so the two concepts must work hand-in-hand.”